 “Do you think that hair-style is actually intentional?” she giggled about Rachel.

 “Do you think you could shut the fuck up about my friends?”
 I asked, feeling surprisingly defensive.
-Only I could moan about them.
+Only I could bitch about them.

 She’d looked at me with wide-eyes and fluttering eye-lashes.
 “What?
 I’m only being honest!”